 The Russian President Vladimir Putin issued a statement on Thursday regarding the two attacks by Western long-range weapons on Russian territory on November 19 and 21 and Moscow’s reactive strike on a facility within Ukraine’s defence industrial complex in the city of Dnepropetrovsk with a hitherto unknown non-nuclear hypersonic ballistic missile named Oreshnik.

-On Friday, at a meeting in the Kremlin with the military top brass, Putin revisited the topic where he clarified that Oreshnik not really in “experimental” stage, as Pentagon had determined, but its serial production has commenced.
+On Friday, at a meeting in the Kremlin with the military top brass, Putin revisited the topic where he clarified that Oreshnik not really at an “experimental” stage, as Pentagon had determined, but its serial production has actually commenced.

 And he added, “Given the particular strength of this weapon, its power, it will be put into service with the Strategic Missile Forces.”
 He then went on to reveal, “It is also important that along with the Oreshnik system, several similar systems are currently being tested in Russia.
 Based on the test results, these weapons will also go into production.
 In other words, we have a whole line of medium- and shorter-range systems.”